jarohde/rnt/README.md

-`size`: Optional integer argument to signify how many Reddit submissions and comments to extract; default set to 500 each. `GetRedditData()` should only be used to extract modest-sized or exploratory data sets.
+`size`: Optional integer argument to signify how many Reddit submissions and comments to extract; default set to 500 each. `GetRedditData()` should only be used to extract limited or exploratory data sets.
 I recommend using the Pushshift Reddit repository for extracting large data sets.